 What should you take into consideration when switching to a biosimilar?

-Your doctor may suggest switching from an original medicine to a biosimilar.
+Your doctor may suggest using a biosimilar drug or switching from an original medicine to a biosimilar.
 They should then explain to you in depth what biosimilars are.
 When you talk with the doctor, you can also bring up any worries or concerns that you might have.

 Before switching medicines, the doctor will determine whether you have any allergies or intolerances that would be reasons not to use the biosimilar.
 That is because generics may contain additives that differ from those in the original products.
 These additives are used to increase the shelf life and stability of the medicine, for instance, but don’t influence its effectiveness.

-To be absolutely sure that a biosimilar has the same effect as the original medicine, patients who switch from a biologic to a biosimilar are monitored for a while at first, as they would be if they started taking a completely new medicine.
+To be absolutely sure that a biosimilar has the same effect as the original medicine, patients who switch from a biologic to a biosimilar are monitored for a while at first, as they would be if they started using a biologic drug.
 So far, there are no known problems caused by switching to biosimilars, though.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.